Cycling Network Improvements and Expansion

 What are you going to do to improve the bike lanes on King St in the core of downtown?
 Having parked cars and bike lanes are unsafe as you can not see bikers due to the parked cars.

-Hipgurl asked over 1 year ago
+Hipgurl asked about 2 years ago

 The segment of King Street in the downtown core (south of University Avenue) is not within the scope of this project.
 North of University Avenue, bike lanes on King Street will be enhanced by creating more separation from cars through the use of existing boulevard space.